Introduction to mass spectrometry imaging data analysis

 The MS instrument itself - apart from the source - usually operates in the same way as in non-imaging MS. Most modern instruments used for MSI are designed specifically for imaging, though some non-imaging MS instruments are commonly made imaging-capable using custom sources.

 Since MSI is based on mass spectrometry, most advantages and challenges from MS naturally map onto MSI.
 That said, it is important to be aware that some tricks that are used in other forms of MS can not be used in the context of imaging, for instance physical separation of certain components within a mixture using liquid chromatography.
 Bluntly speaking, in MSI we usually end up analyzing the soup of cells in the way it is served in the tissue, with few ways to filter out components we’re not interested in during the experiment.

 As mentioned in the introduction, MSI data sets can be interpreted as spectral images, in which each pixel is associated to a mass spectrum.
-A standard MSI data set has three key axes, the spatial axes ( and ) and the spectral axis ().
+A standard MSI data set has three key axes, the spatial axes (x and y) and the spectral axis (m/z).
 Some more advanced approaches like ion mobility can add additional axes to the data, but we will not discuss those here.

 At the time of writing, pixel counts tend to vary from a couple thousand up to over a million per tissue section, whereas the amount of m/z bins can similarly vary between a couple thousand to several million per spectrum.
 In the particular case of SIMS, which boasts extremely high spatial resolution, the number of pixels can be an order of magnitude higher.